 - Lockout Assistance

 Depending on how much the total service costs, you may not have to pay out of pocket for roadside assistance.
 You only need to pay any expenses that are greater than the first $50 Chase pays.

-Chase offers free roadside assistance on the following rewards cards:
+Chase offers free roadside assistance on the following credit cards with travel rewards: